winnmkl/assembly-farm-counting-fiesta/README.md

 | `ST_GAMEOVER` | Game over screen |
 | `ST_HISCORES` | Leaderboard display |
 | `ST_LOGIN` / `ST_REGISTER` | Account authentication |

----

-## 🐛 Known Limitations

-- Sound Blaster detection is basic; if no SB is found, the game falls back to the PC speaker
-- Save files use fixed-size binary slots (no encryption on passwords)
-- Maximum 16 registered accounts
-- Name and password fields are limited to 15 characters

----

 ## 📄 License